 An introduction to nursing concepts and principles, nursing process and clinical decision-making.
 Basic patient care skills, communication and physical assessment are emphasized in the care of patients across the lifespan.
 Emphasis also is placed on principles of healthy nutrition, basic pharmacologic principles and dosage calculations for beginning administration of medications.
 Six hours of lecture and six hours of clinical experience per week.
-Pre-requisite: Developmental courses based on University-approved placement exams for Math and English and University policy; Co-requisite: BMS 171, ENG 112 or WRI 118, and PSY 110.
+Pre-requisite: Admission to the nursing major; Co-requisite: BMS 171, ENG 112 or WRI 118, and PSY 110.
 Fee \$370.00